Simon Sinek in his book on leadership, Start with Why, wrote the following:

 There is no shortage of leaders who rely heavily on their power and influence.
 At times, this approach to leading is necessary.
 But this approach should be the exception not the norm if you want to inspire those you lead.

-So if leaders do not rely on power and influence then how do they inspire those they lead?
+So if leaders do not rely on power and influence, how then do they inspire those they lead?
 Leaders who inspire us do the following:

 You can count on these leaders to always tell you the truth, as difficult as that may be at times.
 They take ownership of their failures without blaming others.
 Inspirational leaders don’t wear masks; you see them for who they really are.
 They are not interested in trying to impress but always seek to be real.